toribiodiego/thesis/docs/roadmap.md

     - [ ] build: Add optimizer setup and global-norm gradient clipping
 - [ ] Implement periodic target updates: call `hard_update_target()` every `C` environment steps (default `10_000`); track env step counter and log each sync step.
     - [ ] feat: Add step-scheduled hard target sync with logging
+- [ ] Document that the target network is a 2015 stability improvement (not present in the 2013 paper) and expose a config flag/notes on how to disable it for purist reproductions.
+    - [ ] docs: Add roadmap/config comments describing how to run without a target network
 - [ ] Schedule training frequency: perform one optimization step every `k=4` environment steps after replay warm-up; skip updates if `can_sample` is false; support configurable `train_every`.
     - [ ] feat: Add train-every-k update scheduler with warm-up gating
 - [ ] Add stability checks: unit test on a synthetic batch to confirm loss decreases over several updates; assert target updates occur at exact multiples of `C`; detect and warn on NaNs/Infs; log grad norm and LR per update.